valeriupredoi/testing_PyActiveStorage/README.md

 ## Kerchunk-based engine: 3400 HDF5 chunks

 - see specific code used, and timing results in https://github.com/valeriupredoi/PyActiveStorage/issues/191 with a TL;DR beow
-- time to run optimized Kerchunk-based engine: 95s via max 100 threads
+- time to run optimized Kerchunk-based engine:
+  - single Reductionist machine 95s via max 100 threads
+  - 3x Reductionist machines 75-80s (so about 16-20% faster overall, about 25-30% better for just Reductionist ops)
+  - bear in mind time in Kerchunk (`_via_kerchunk()`) is 25s flat
 - time to run optimized Kerchunk-based engine: 720s via max 1 (one) thread

 Chunks times (time to run each `_process_chunk()` instance; that includes internal slicing/indexing and external Reductionist) and sizes analysis shows the following: